typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 We run each test within its own docker container, and so each one has complete autonomy over what dependencies/plugins are installed and what versions are used.
 This also has the benefit of not bloating the `package.json` and `node_modules` of the parser project itself.

-> If you are going to submit an issue related to the usage of this parser with ESLint, please consider creating a failing integration which clearly demonstrates the behavior.
+> If you are going to submit an issue related to the usage of this parser with ESLint, please consider creating a failing integration test which clearly demonstrates the behavior.
 It's honestly super quick!

-You just need to duplicate on of the existing test sub-directories found in `tests/integration/`, tweak the dependencies and ESLint config to match what you need, and add a new entry to the docker-compose.yml file which matches the format of the existing ones.
+You just need to duplicate one of the existing test sub-directories found in `tests/integration/`, tweak the dependencies and ESLint config to match what you need, and add a new entry to the docker-compose.yml file which matches the format of the existing ones.

 Then run: